ophub/amlogic-s9xxx-armbian/documents/README.md

 ### 12.8 How to Add Startup Tasks

-A custom script for startup tasks has already been added to the system.
-In the Armbian system, the path is [/etc/custom_service/start_service.sh](../build-armbian/armbian-files/common-files/etc/custom_service/start_service.sh).
-You can customize and add related tasks to this script according to your personal needs.
+A startup task script is included in the system.
+In Armbian, the path is [/etc/custom_service/start_service.sh](../build-armbian/armbian-files/common-files/etc/custom_service/start_service.sh).
+Add your custom startup tasks to this script as needed.

 ### 12.9 How to Update Service Scripts in the System

-By using the `armbian-sync` command, you can update all service scripts in the local system to the latest version with one click.
+Run `armbian-sync` to update all local service scripts to the latest version.

-If the `armbian-sync` update fails, this suggests that the version of the command is too old.
-You can update the command using the method below:
+If `armbian-sync` fails, the installed version may be outdated.
+Update it manually:

 ```shell
 wget https://raw.githubusercontent.com/ophub/amlogic-s9xxx-armbian/main/build-armbian/armbian-files/common-files/usr/sbin/armbian-sync -O /usr/sbin/armbian-sync